jasonkuhrt-archive/release/README.md

 Humans should be able to confidently release project iterations using one familiar interface regardless of their version-control or packaging system of choice.

+While `release` is created upon the [nodejs](http://nodejs.org) platform its system-agnostic goals may be ported to a more neutral platform in the future (e.g. `shell scripts`). `node` was chosen because it is currently the author's most proficient environment but also because `node` has a vibrant full-stack community using multiple packaging systems, and a unix-like mentality of authoring many small focused modules; this is fertil soil to plant `release`.

 ## How